 The doctor will also check to see if your lymph nodes are enlarged.
 Lymph nodes are bean-sized glands under the skin in your neck, underarms, and groin.
 The doctor uses a thin needle to remove a sample of cells.
 This is called a fine-needle aspiration biopsy.

-The doctor may also do a sentinel node biopsy.
+The doctor may also do a lymph node biopsy.
 This removes the lymph nodes most likely to have cancer cells.
 In this test, the doctor injects a dye into the area where the potential cancer was.
 It spreads to the nearest lymph nodes, which are removed and tested.
 If these lymph nodes, called sentinel nodes, don't have cancer, then it's likely the cancer hasn't spread.

 The results of these tests help the doctor determine the stage of your cancer and how widespread it is.